gabriel-ing/Quickstarts/VectorSearch/VectorSearch.md

 ### EMBEDDING

 SQL Datatype for automatic embedding of another data column to vectors.
 Requires creating embedding configuration with %Embedding.Config (see below).
-Takes two arguments on column creation, - the name of the embedding configureation being used and the table column to be embedded.
+Takes two arguments on column creation, - the name of the embedding configuration being used and the table column to be embedded.

 **Usage:**
 ```sql